 WCAG 2.2 Compliance, Explained

-Everything you need to know about the Web Content Accessibility Guidelines (WCAG) and steps you can take to make your website conformant.
+Below, we’ll discuss everything you need to know about the Web Content Accessibility Guidelines (WCAG) and the steps you can take to conform to WCAG standards.

-You need an accessible website — and to build content that works for real-life users, you need a way to test that content for common accessibility barriers.
+With the growing population of individuals with disabilities, you need an accessible site.
+To do that, you need a way to build content that works for real-life users and test that content for common accessibility barriers.

 What Is WCAG 2.2?

-WCAG is published by the World Wide Web Consortium (W3C), which also publishes standards for HTML (HyperText Markup Language), CSS (Cascading Style Sheets), and other internet technologies.
+WCAG is published by the W3C, which also publishes standards for HTML (HyperText Markup Language), CSS (Cascading Style Sheets), and other internet technologies.

-And while WCAG isn’t an enforceable law, many governments have adopted the guidelines as their standard for internet accessibility regulations.
+And while WCAG guidelines aren’t an enforceable law, governments around the world have adopted the guidelines as their standard for internet accessibility regulations.

-Whether you’re building a new website or looking for ways to improve existing content, WCAG can be enormously helpful.
+Whether building a new website or looking to improve existing content, WCAG can be enormously helpful.
 It addresses issues that impact the user experience, including mistakes that prevent websites from working well with assistive technologies (AT).
+These include problems like:

 • Text that doesn’t have sufficient contrast with its background (low-contrast text).